 Li’s solution was the Heng Balance Lamp.
 Heng, which means balance in Chinese, is what this lamp is all about.
 Li’s desktop lamp relies on a pair of magnets, suspended on strings, to pull an internal switch.

 “The way of pulling the switch is inspired by the old ‘pulling switches’ of our childhood memories,” says project manager Lisze Siaw.

 By moving the two wooden spheres with embedded magnets, they attract one another, thereby triggering the switch.
 Lift the bottom ball into close proximity with the upper ball to activate the lights.
 Once there, magnets inside the wooden spheres keep them in place.

-The Heng Balance Lamp’s appearance and design are based on the traditional Chinese round fans and window frames.
-For these designs, Li used a high-quality beech wood material, because it represents the warm feeling of nature.
-The lights are placed inside the ring-shaped frame and, when turned on, the frame will illuminate.
+The appearance and design of the Heng Balance Lamp is based on the traditional Chinese round fans and window frames.
+And when constructing the lamps, Li used a high-quality beechwood material; beechwood represents the warm feeling of nature.

 The lights themselves are placed inside the ring-shaped frame and, when turned on, illuminate the frame.